zombeej/challenge-2019-10/README.md

 #### Output

-Running your solution should output your info in the following format: `username, language, word formed, solution, time in ms, notes`.
+Running your solution should output your info in the following format: `username, language, word formed, score, time in ms, notes`.

 Using the first example from above, example output might be: `specs, Python3, cab, 7, 130, these are the notes`.